 The objective of the project was to investigate the timing and size of lower head failure under conditions of low reactor coolant system pressure and large differential temperatures across the lower head wall.
 This objective was achieved through a series of experiments at the Sandia National Laboratories in Albuquerque, New Mexico, United States, completed in June 2002.

 Sandia National Laboratories completed eight United States Nuclear Regulatory Commission (US NRC)-sponsored tests on lower head failure (LHF).
 These tests were specifically designed to address lower head faillure issues with prototypic material and geometry.
 The Sandia Lower Head Failure Project extended the US NRC/Sandia National Laboratories/LHF programme to address issues such as lower RCS pressure (representative of depressurised or partially depressurised conditions) and pressure transients.
 These tests also represented an improvement over previous tests by simulating a large temperature gradient across the lower head wall of the RPV.
 The temperature gradients addressed in the tests were representative of conditions without ex-vessel cooling.

-Belgium, Czech Republic, Finland, France, Germany, Spain, Sweden and United States.
+Belgium, Czechia, Finland, France, Germany, Spain, Sweden and United States.

 September 1998-June 2002

 USD 1.9 million